 Progress on this program is driven by voluntary participation.
-Within the City of Los Angeles, all end-of-block eligible property owners have been notified (via certified mail) of their eligibility in the program.
-Approximately 1,200 dwelling units were added under the block rounding program that utilizes Passenger
+Within the City of Los Angeles, all end-of-block eligible property owners were notified (via certified mail) of their eligibility in the program.
+Approximately 900 dwelling units were added under the block rounding program that utilizes Passenger Facility Charge (PFC) funding approved by the FAA.
+The City of Los Angeles' program was completed in 2014.